cosmicsymmetry/loyal-openclaw-client/README.md

 # Loyal OpenClaw Client

-Private OpenClaw integration that runs in a Trusted Execution Environment (TEE).
+Private OpenClaw integration that adds TEE-backed LLMs into the list of available providers.
+No sign up is required, everything works from your terminal.

-This repo provides a public, Node-only setup script for Loyal-OpenClaw users.
-It is designed for fully private usage: keys and sensitive data are isolated inside a TEE, so only the enclave can access them.
+This repo provides a public, Node-only setup script.

 ## Why use this integration

-- **Fully private by design.** Secrets are confined to a hardware-backed TEE, not exposed to the host OS or other processes.
+- **Fully private by design.** LLMs are confined to a hardware-backed TEE, not exposed to the host OS or other processes.
 - **Confidential computing.** Workloads run in an isolated enclave that protects data in use.
 - **Simple setup.** One command to register keys, create an API key, and configure OpenClaw.